washingtonstateuniversity/WSU-spine/README.md

 # Contributing to WSU Spine

 Contributions to the WSU Spine project are welcome in the form of discussion (through our [GitHub issues](https://github.com/washingtonstateuniversity/WSU-spine/issues)) or code.
-To learn more about contributing code, please see your [Contribution Guidelines](https://github.com/washingtonstateuniversity/WSU-spine/blob/develop/CONTRIBUTING.md).
+To learn more about contributing code, please see our [Contribution Guidelines](https://github.com/washingtonstateuniversity/WSU-spine/blob/develop/CONTRIBUTING.md).